Ramblurr/hn2ebook/README.md

 server at the `<data_dir>` directory.
 Then the feed index will be available at `<root_url>/index.xml`

-You need to bring your own web server or other method of serving static files.
+You can bring your own web server or use the built-in one, `hn2ebook server`.

 ## Who?